pollfish/docs/android/google-play.md

 import com.pollfish.constants.Position;
 ```

-### 6. Add permissions to AndroidManifest.xml
+### 6. Add permission to AndroidManifest.xml

-You should also add the following lines in your AndroidManifest.xml
+You should also add the following line in your AndroidManifest.xml

 ```java
 <uses-permission android:name="android.permission.INTERNET"/>
 ```

-Pollfish uses these permissions to track and send the survey responses.
+Pollfish uses this permission to track and send the survey responses.

 ## Initialize Pollfish

 ### init Vs customInit

 *   init function is the standard way of using Pollfish in your apps.
-Using init function enables controlling the behavior of Pollfish in an app from Pollfish panel.
+Using init function enables controlling the behavior of Pollfish in an app from Pollfish Developer Dashboard.
-*   customInit function ignores Pollfish behavior from Pollfish panel.
+*   customInit function ignores Pollfish behavior from Pollfish Developer Dashboard.
 It always skips showing Pollfish indicator (small red rectangle) and always force open Pollfish view to app users.
-This method is usually used when app developers want to incentivize first somehow their users before completing surveys to increase completion rates.
+This method is usually used when app developers want to incentivize first somehow their users before completing surveys, in order to increase completion rates.

 Both init and customInit functions have the same arguments.

 **Note: do not use both init and customInit in the same activity.**